-Portfolio (2 @ 45% each): Two portfolio reviews will be conducted throughout the course of the year, each worth 45% of the final grade.
+Portfolio (3 @ 30% each): Three portfolio reviews will be conducted throughout the course of the year, each worth 30% of the final grade.
 All portfolios will be based on a combination of in class and home assignments.
 Overdue portfolios will be penalized a minimum of 1 grade point per late day.
-Portfolio presentations at this time will happen with work being physically present.
-Please note that due to the unpredictability of Covid-19 this may change and images will be required.